chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

 ==================================================

 This document covers semantics of zippering regular and irregular domains and arrays defined on them.
-Rather than going into rigorous details, it will covers what an intended behaviour could be and what are possible ways of implementing l/f iterators providing such support.
+Rather than going into rigorous details, it covers what an intended behaviour could be and what are possible ways of implementing l/f iterators providing such support.
 In most cases error/bounds checking issues are handled superficially, if at all.